 Timolol – A beta-blocker that is applied topically to the surface of hemangiomas twice daily.
 It has been shown to be effective in treating very superficial hemangiomas.

 Corticosteroids – Oral corticosteroids are only used during the growth phase and usually do not shrink the existing hemangioma but rather slow further growth.

 Pulsed dye laser – The pulsed dye laser treatment is safe and effective in treating infants and young children.

 Surgery – Surgical excision is usually reserved for cases in which fibrous, fatty tissue or scarring remains after the hemangioma has resolved or for hemangiomas that are shrinking very slowly and have not resolved by the time the child is about to enter school.

 Get Birthmark treatment at Appleton, Wisconsin

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Peter Katz, Dr. Michelle Lewis, Dr. Brent Weed, Dr. David Bertler, Dr. Nicole Cote and Dr. Lisa Campbell, offering Birthmark treatment to the residents of Appleton, Wisconsin.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Peter Katz, Dr. Michelle Lewis, Dr. Brent Weed, Dr. Noah Smith and Dr. Keith Wagner, offering Birthmark treatment to the residents of Appleton, Wisconsin.